-(16) Tax Abatements.
+(15) Tax Abatements.

-For the year beginning October 1, 2016, the Governmental Accounting Standards Board (GASB) implemented Statement 77, Tax Abatement Disclosures.
-This statement requires governmental entities to disclose the reduction in tax revenues resulting from an agreement between one or more governments and an individual or entity in which (a) one or more governments promise to forgo tax revenues to which they are otherwise entitled and (b) the individual or entity promises to take a specific action after the agreement has been entered into that contributes to economic development or otherwise benefits the governments or the citizens of those governments.
+GASB Statement No. 77, Tax Abatement Disclosures, requires governments that enter into tax abatement agreements to disclose the reduction in tax revenues resulting from an agreement between one or more governments and an individual or entity in which (a) one or more governments promise to forgo tax revenues to which they are otherwise entitled and (b) the individual or entity promises to take a specific action after the agreement has been entered into that contributes to the economic development or otherwise benefits the governments or the citizens of those governments.

 The Pike County Board of Supervisors negotiates property tax abatements on an individual basis.
 All abatements are for ten years and are for economic development purposes.
-The County had tax abatement agreements with six entities as of September 30, 2017.
+The County had tax abatement agreements with six entities as of September 30, 2018.